unibo-spe/spe-slides/content/11-mdd/_index.md

 5. Error if some `TimeSpan` is invalid
     - negative duration
-    - 1000 or more when the unit is nano/milli seconds
+    - 1000 or more when the unit is nano/milliseconds
     - 60 or more when the unit is minutes/seconds
     - 24 or more when the unit is hours